ralexstokes/relay-monitor/README.md

 Go v1.19+

-Requires a consensus client that implements the standard [beacon node APIs](https://ethereum.github.io/beacon-APIs).
+Requires a consensus client that implements the **dev** version of the standard [beacon node APIs](https://ethereum.github.io/beacon-APIs).
+This includes the standard set and [the RANDAO endpoint](https://ethereum.github.io/beacon-APIs/?urls.primaryName=dev#/Beacon/getStateRandao).

 Every other required information is given in the configuration, e.g. `config.example.yaml`.